 Dr. Shigeo Shingo was once walking in a factory with some engineers.
 Suddenly he stopped in front of a press machine & was watching operators loading & unloading sheets.
 Then he asked the engineers “what percentage of the time are they adding value & what percentage of time they are adding waste”

 One engineer said they continue working so it is 100%.
 Another engineer said it is 50%.
 Dr. Shingo laughed & said only 14% after looking in his stopwatch.
 It is adding value only when it is bending the metal sheet otherwise rest is the waste.

 Then Dr. Shingo asked, ” what can you do to improve the ratio?”
-Then one engineer told that they can put the blank sheet onto the leveler to maintain the height.
-So that bending time to pick up the sheet can be reduced.
+Then one engineer told them that they can put the blank sheet onto the leveler to maintain the height.
+So that the bending time to pick up the sheet can be reduced.
 Another engineer said that they can put a spring at the back of the press to automatically eject the formed sheet after an operation.